Menu

 Traditional project management

 Waterfall, Gantt charts, Prince2 certification.
 We learned to plan everything upfront, create detailed work breakdown structures, and track progress against fixed baselines.
-It worked—until requirements changed.
+It works for when the end-goal is known.

 The Agile Transition

 Sprints, stand-ups, retrospectives.
-Teams became more responsive, delivered in shorter cycles, and adapted to change.
-But now leadership couldn't see the big picture.
-"When will it be done?" became an unanswerable question.
+Teams became more responsive and delivered in shorter cycles.
+But leadership lost the strategic view.
+"When will it be done?" became unanswerable.
+Agile solved the delivery problem for unknown targets but created an alignment problem.

 This experience shaped our philosophy

-After years of watching strategies die in transit, roadmaps become fiction, and teams lose alignment, we crystallized what we believe alignment software must do differently.
+After 20 years of watching the same pattern repeat: strategies dying in transit, roadmaps becoming fiction, smart people spending their weeks maintaining plans instead of making decisions, we crystallized what we believe alignment software must do differently.

 These aren't abstract principles.
-They're hard-won lessons from decades of trying to make organizations work together toward common goals.
+They're hard-won lessons from decades of trying to help organizations think clearly about where they're going and why.

 What we believe